tmobile/magentaA11y/_checklist-web/password-input.md

   group: |
     Hints or errors are read after the label (Ex: Password formatting)
   state: |
-    It expresses if the password is being shown and if applicable required, disabled
+    It expresses if the password is being shown and if applicable: required, disabled / dimmed / unavailable

 gherkin-keyboard:
   - when:  |